-Personalising that global retail experience for your customer is key, but we know doing so isn’t easy.
+Personalizing that global retail experience for your customer is key, but we know doing so isn’t easy.
 The growth in digital technologies and channels has meant that businesses have access to more customer data.
 But, it’s not just about the information you’ve collected, but what you do after you gain access to that rich data.
-What’s key is for retailers to capture that data, analyse it, and then turn that information into action to help them engage with that individual more personally and productively.
+What’s key is for retailers to capture that data, analyze it, and then turn that information into action to help them engage with that individual more personally and productively.

 Retailers can implement solutions to collect customer information on what they buy, when they buy and how they buy, but if they don’t understand that information and use it to reflect how they interact with that customer in the future, then the value of that data is lost.